-- Type safety ensures two useful properties that preclude buffer overflows and other memory corruption-based exploits. - Preservation: memory in use by the program at a particular type T always has that type T. - Progress: values deemed to have type T will be usable by code expecting to receive a value of that type - To ensure preservation and progress implies that buffers can only be accessed within their allotted bounds, precluding buffer overflows. - Overwrites breaks preservation - Overreads could break progress
+- Type safety ensures two useful properties that preclude buffer overflows and other memory corruption-based exploits. - Preservation: memory in use by the program at a particular type T always has that type T. - Progress: values deemed to have type T will be usable by code expecting to receive a value of that type - To ensure preservation and progress implies that only non-freed buffers can only be accessed within their allotted bounds, precluding buffer overflows. - Overwrites breaks preservation - Overreads could break progress - · Uses-after-free could break both